 The vision of the IDEA secondary program is for every student at IDEA to graduate from high school ready to succeed in college.

 College application season can be an anxious time for students and their families.
-Even for those students who have worked hard throughout high school and done their best, many aren’t sure if they have acquired the academic skills and experiences that colleges are looking for.
+Even for those students who have worked hard throughout high school and done their best, many are not sure if they have acquired the academic skills and experiences that colleges are looking for.

 By taking AP courses, high school students signal two things to college admissions officers.
-First, students demonstrate that they’ve undertaken the most rigorous classes their high school has to offer.
+First, students demonstrate that they have undertaken the most rigorous classes their high school has to offer.
 Second, students show that they have what it takes to succeed in an undergraduate environment.
-In the increasingly competitive admissions process, taking AP courses is a good way that students can differentiate themselves from other applicants.
+In the increasingly competitive admissions process, taking AP courses is an effective way that students can differentiate themselves from other applicants.

-Importantly, AP courses offer college admissions officers a consistent measure of course rigor across high schools, districts, states, and countries—because all AP teachers, no matter where they’re teaching, have to provide a curriculum that meets college standards.
-So when admissions officers see “AP” on students’ transcripts, they have a good understanding of what those students experienced in a particular class and how well the course prepared the students for the increased challenges of college.
+Importantly, AP courses offer college admissions officers a consistent measure of course rigor across high schools, districts, states, and countries—because all AP teachers, no matter where they are teaching, must provide a curriculum that meets college standards.
+When admissions officers see “AP” on students’ transcripts, they have a good understanding of what those students experienced in a particular class and how well the course prepared the students for the increased challenges of college.

 As college costs grow each year, the prospect of higher education becomes more daunting for many high school students.
 By completing an AP course and scoring well on the related AP exam, students can reduce their college expenses.
 Currently more than 90 percent of colleges and universities across the country offer college credit, advanced placement, or both, for qualifying AP exam scores.
 These credits can potentially save students and their families thousands of dollars in college tuition, fees, and textbook costs.
 These savings can make the difference between being able to afford college or not.